FlavScents AInsights Entry for Liquidambar styraciflua Balsam Extract (CAS: 94891-28-8)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, the extract is considered safe at typical flavor use levels, with no specific ADI or MSDI established.
-Dermal exposure in fragrance applications is generally safe, though it may cause irritation or sensitization in sensitive individuals; IFRA guidelines should be consulted for specific restrictions.
-Inhalation exposure is not typically a concern at standard use levels, but occupational exposure should be managed to minimize risks.
-The risk profiles for food and fragrance applications are similar, with no significant differences noted.
+For oral exposure, Liquidambar styraciflua balsam extract is considered safe within the typical use levels in food products, with no specific ADI or MSDI established.
+Dermal exposure in fragrance applications is generally safe, but formulators should consider potential sensitization in sensitive individuals.
+Inhalation exposure is minimal due to its low volatility.
+Overall, the risk profiles for food and fragrance applications are similar, with no significant safety concerns reported.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature